-Students may be dropped from the course by the faculty.
-Instructor drop forms must be submitted to the Office of the Registrar for processing.
+tor drop forms must be submitted to the Office of the Registrar for processing.
 Any student dropped by the faculty will be notified of the action by the Office of the Registrar.
 A student who wishes to be reinstated in a course from which they have been dropped must receive permission from the faculty and the Dean of School.
 If the drop is revoked, the student will be responsible for payment of tuition.